 Since COP26, the targets for renewable energy capacity to help achieve Net Zero by 2050 have progressively increased, as illustrated in Figure 1.
-An agreement between the UK and the North Seas Energy Cooperation (NSEC) recently committed to achieving a minimum of 260GW of offshore wind in Europe by 2050 [6] and BEIS [4] increased the already ambitious target for UK offshore wind to 50 GW by 2030, much greater than the current installed capacity of approximately 14 GW [7].
+An agreement between the UK and the North Seas Energy Cooperation (NSEC) recently committed to achieving a minimum of 260GW of offshore wind in Europe by 2050 [6] and the BESS [4] increased the already ambitious target for UK offshore wind to 50 GW by 2030, which is a nearly fivefold increase on the current installed capacity [7].
 For 2050, different scenarios modelled by the Climate Change Committee (CCC) and the ORE Catapult indicate installed capacities ranging from base cases of ~100 GW to beyond 400 GW if the potential export of green hydrogen is included.
 For comparison, the global trajectory to meet Net Zero, as forecast by DNV [7], involves nine-fold growth of wind power generation from 2,000 TWh in 2022 to 18,300 TWh in 2050, based on an installed offshore wind capacity of 2000 GW by 2050 [8].